 \section{A Model for Reproducible Research Software}

+Some of our Recommendations, such as ``{\emph{Be A Better Person}}'' or ``{\emph{The Lingua Franca}}'', are abstract, airy-fairy, pie-in-the-sky even.
+However, most of them can be concretely realised by a service for reproducibility.
+This service provides a concrete implementation of free source code (``{\emph{Set The Code Free}}'') that depends on other free source code (``{\emph{Lineage}}'') building (``{\emph{YMMV}}'', ``{\emph{Welcome to Web 2.0}}'') and running tests contributed in public (``{\emph{Data Representations}}'', ``{\emph{World Records}}'') in a completely reproducible regime.

-A service for reproducibility is intended to play three important roles.
-It should:
+The service we describe here can be seen as a specification.
+We have not built it, but many services like travis-ci or Azure VSTS provide some of the mechanical parts of it.
+A service for reproducibility is intended to play three important roles; it should:

-\begin{enumerate} \item Demonstrate that a piece of code can be compiled, run and behaves as described, without manual intervention from the developer. \item Store and link specific artefacts with their linked publications or other publicly-accessible datasets. \item Allow new benchmarks to be added, by users other than the developer, to widen the testing and identify potential bugs. \end{enumerate}
+\begin{enumerate}[i)] \item Demonstrate that a piece of code can be compiled, run and behaves as described, without manual intervention from the developer; \item Store and link specific artefacts with their linked publications or other publicly-accessible datasets; \item Allow new benchmarks to be added, by users other than the developer, to widen the testing and identify potential bugs. \end{enumerate}

-The whole premise of our previous paper~\cite{crick-et-al_recomp2014} is that {\emph{algorithms}} (implementations) and {\emph{models}} (benchmarks) are inextricably linked.
-Algorithms are designed for certain types of models; models, though created to mimic some physical reality, also serve to stress the current known algorithms.
+The whole premise of our previous paper~\cite{crick-et-al_recomp2014} is that {\emph{algorithms}} (and their {\emph{implementations}}) and {\emph{models}} (sometimes also called {\emph{benchmarks}}) are inextricably linked.
+Algorithms are designed for certain types of models; models, though created to mimic some physical reality, also serve to express the current known algorithms.
 An integrated autonomous open cloud-based service can make this link explicit.

 By developing a cloud-based, centralised service, which performs automated code compilation, testing and benchmarking (with associated auditing), we will link together published implementations of algorithms and input models.
 This will allow the prototype to link together software and data repositories, toolchains, workflows and outputs, providing a seamless automated infrastructure for the verification and validation of scientific models and in particular, performance benchmarks.
 The program of work will lead the cultural shift in both the short and long-term to move to a world in which computational reproducibility helps researchers achieve their goals, rather than being perceived as an overhead.